MODULE TWO 22-23 March 2017

 Whether reading Jane Bennett on thing-power, or Graham Harman on the troubling formulation of Object Oriented Ontology, or Timothy Morton on hyperobjects, a recurring technique is the construction of lists, or the stringing together of a series of things (it should be noted that not all of these thinkers agree with each other, but they do all express a peculiar fascination in objects and things).
 Simple association procures all manner of effects, which this task will test and critique.
 We will “lavish attention on specific things” (2010: ix) as Jane Bennett describes her process, in order to understand their location, their encounters, their relations and their capacities, however restricted or free.
 Bennett, for instance, experiences an encounter on a sunny morning in Baltimore with a gutter in which she observes: “Glove, pollen, rat, cap, stick” (4).
 From this accumulation of gutter debris she begins to construe connections, which assist her to tell her ‘onto-story’ of complex assemblages and thing-power.
 A consideration of things bound together as complex assemblages soon enough leads us to systems, such as the (wo)man-axe-tree system discussed in Gregory Batseon’s work, which, as Timothy Ingold explains, describes “the total field of relations constituted by the presence of the organism-person, indissolubly body and mind, in a richly structured environment.”
 (2000: 352-353).

 - Considering the above, as well as other references offered here and from your own research, create a list from which you can extrapolate a more general situation, system or ‘environment-world’, or else from which you can make an observation that is pertinent to your work.
 Again, you are free to use a combination of media: image, text, essay, moving image, diagram, and so forth.
-The format should be one that can be presented as a pdf, or similar electronic document that can be projected during our second meeting.
+The format should be one that can be presented uploaded as a Blog post under the category: Responses Module 02 https://philosophiesresarc.net/category/responses-module-02/.

 Lectures are held on Thursday evenings in KTH School of Architecture at 18.00.